dev-centr/templates/README.md

 1. Clone this repository to your machine.
 2. Clone all other repositories that you will be working on into the base repository.
 3. Open the `FoodTruckNerdz.code-workspace` file in VSCode.
 If you are editing the file, look for a button in the editor that says "open this workspace".

-> [!Warning]
-> If your repositories are set up incorrectly, the files will not show up, but the root nodes' labels will.
+After opening the workspace, if your repositories are set up correctly, the files will show up within the labeled sections (root nodes).
+If they were not set up correctly, the files will not show up, but the root nodes' labels will.

 > [!Important]
 >
-> - Create a new code branch in repositories before you start editing, if you are working on something that could break things.
+> - If you are working on something that could break things, create a new code branch in repositories before you start editing.
 > - If you create a new repository/project, register it to the [`.gitignore`](<.gitignore>)'s exclusions list in the base repository.

 ## Committing